lawik/notes/Blog - Challenges of Local First LLMs.md

 I really am not enjoying React Native here.
 Part of that is almost definitely that I'm poking around the immature ragged edge of what people have launched, like [llama.rn](TODO: link) (based on [llama.cpp](TODO: link)) and [the outdated example for transformers.js](TODO: oof link).
 There are no real paths and I'm not deep enough on mobile dev to patch up the holes well myself.
 I also don't know enough C/C++ to ship custom sqlite's with vector extensions and whatnot.
 Might get there but am not there.

 I know there are people who have made models run locally.
 I am not blazing a trail.
 But it is also not particularly mature.

+So the current approaches I see for getting LLMs to work on phones is mostly quantization which to my understanding is the process of reducing the precision of the numbers and calculations to save heavily on space and memory usage.
+Taking [Llama2 7B](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) you have this 13.5Gb model at 16bit floating point.
+Quantizing it with llama.cpp down to "Q2 K" I believe uses 2bit integers.
+Pretty lossy.
+But it brings it down to 2.6Gb and it can actually be run on a modern iPhone.

+Now there are also efforts to rework models to be smaller fundamentally and then you have something like [TinyLlama-1.1B](https://huggingface.co/TinyLlama/TinyLlama-1.1B-Chat-v0.3) ([GGUF](https://huggingface.co/TheBloke/TinyLlama-1.1B-Chat-v0.3-GGUF)).
+This model is miniscule at 731Mb.
+It also produces unrelated stuff or the wrong language almost all of the time for me.
+Keep at it folks.
+I hope you get something good out of it.

+The crunched up Llama has produced semi-relevant responses for me but it has also been much harder to run.
+A 731Mb asset is perhaps on the larger side.
+But whether it goes over wifi or the lightning cable `npx react-native@latest run-ios` is not impressively fast when slinging a 2.6Gb Llama over the wire (Nullsoft would have loved this era of computing.
+WinAmp should return as an LLM I guess).